hibari1/pke/README.md

 # `pke` - python keyphrase extraction
+(fork from: https://github.com/boudinfl/pke ; added: German language support)

 `pke` is an **open source** python-based **keyphrase extraction** toolkit.
 It provides an end-to-end keyphrase extraction pipeline in which each component can be easily modified or extended to develop new models. `pke` also allows for easy benchmarking of state-of-the-art keyphrase extraction models, and ships with supervised models trained on the [SemEval-2010 dataset](http://aclweb.org/anthology/S10-1004).